michellel7435/sep11-freedom-project/blog/entry01.md

 ```
 This tinkering was able to help me have an understanding that I need to always add a class to my animejs codes in order for it to work and show up.
 ## Engineering Design Process (EDP)
 Currently I am in the first step of the engineering desigh process where defining the problem is the process.
+The problem might be how we can this game be beneficail towards people and how it can help them in a way.
+So thats why we are making the game interactive by asking questions to test your minds on the specific topic.
 ## Skills:

 ####